 Designate streets for removal.
 The Code Enforcement Officer shall procure from the Village Department of Public Works a list of designated streets over which the building may be moved.
 The Code Enforcement Officer shall have the list approved by the Chief of Police and Fire Chief and shall reproduce the list upon the permit in writing.
 In making their determinations, the Village Department of Public Works, the Chief of Police and the Fire Chief shall act to assure maximum safety to persons and property in the village and to minimize congestion and traffic hazards on public streets.

 Trees and damage to the village.
-Upon completion of the application to the Code Enforcement Officer, he will, with the General Foreman and a qualified tree surgeon, inspect the route as designated to ascertain the extent of the damage, if any, to the trees or any other public damage to property along said route, and if the Code Enforcement Officer, in his discretion, finds that there will be or could be an excessive or undue amount of damage, he is hereby empowered to deny the application.
+Upon completion of the application to the Code Enforcement Officer, he will, with the Superintendent of Public Works or their designee, and a qualified tree surgeon, inspect the route as designated to ascertain the extent of the damage, if any, to the trees or any other public damage to property along said route, and if the Code Enforcement Officer, in his discretion, finds that there will be or could be an excessive or undue amount of damage, he is hereby empowered to deny the application.
 The applicant may then take the matter to the Board of Trustees of the Village of Tarrytown for further consideration.
 If there are parts of a tree to be removed or any damage occurs to any tree, then the removal must be done by a qualified tree surgeon, and any damage must be corrected and properly treated by a qualified tree surgeon.
 The cost of said tree surgeon for the inspection, removal and treatment must be paid for by the applicant.

 Every permittee under this chapter shall: